 Posted On: May 2nd, 2017 Author: Renee Ciaramella

 Is it safe for the elderly to fly?
 What happens if there’s a medical emergency during the flight?
 Can you take a wheelchair on a plane?
 How far can you accompany someone in the airport?
-Traveling with an elderly parent is a little different from a normal family vacation.
+Traveling with elderly parents is a little different from a normal family vacation.
 Before you start second guessing your decision, check out our air travel tips for senior citizens to make the flight as smooth as possible.

 A little research on Logan International Airport, or the airport you’re flying out of, and the specific flight you’re taking helps you prep to avoid problems.
 The Air Carrier Access Act requires airlines to disclose information about the flight in advance to travelers with mental or physical disabilities.
 This information is particularly important if you’re flying with a wheelchair-bound person or someone with a disability of any kind.
+Being armed with information ahead of time allows you to provide airport help for elderly travelers.

 What should you find out about the flight?
 Here are some helpful pieces of information the airline must provide upon request: